HeidiBT1/heidithiemann.github.io/_pages/about.md

 Alongside my research, I co-direct the [Space Skills Alliance](https://spaceskills.org/).
 We are the think-tank and backbone organisation addressing the UK's space skills shortage.
 Check out our latest research.

-Previously, I've lead [SpaceCareers.uk](https://spacecareers.uk/), the go-to careers resource for the space sector.
+Previously, I've led [SpaceCareers.uk](https://spacecareers.uk/), the go-to careers resource for the space sector.
 Our work has been recognised by awards from the Prime Minister and BEIS.

 I'm also a Senior Mentor at [Space School UK](http://spaceschool.co.uk/), and involved in many other STEM careers schemes.